Interstation13/Interstation13/README.md

 ## AWAY MISSIONS

-Interstations supports loading away missions however they are disabled by default.
+Interstation supports loading away missions however they are disabled by default.

 Map files for away missions are located in the _maps/RandomZLevels directory.
 Each away mission includes it's own code definitions located in /code/modules/awaymissions/mission_code.
 These files must be included and compiled with the server beforehand otherwise the server will crash upon trying to load away missions that lack their code.